Skip to main content

 API KeyThe API Key generated by Sauce Labs for the specified Sauce Labs account.

 Data CenterSee the Sauce Labs documentation for more information about this parameter.
-NOTE: Sauce Labs requires that this parameter must be entered in lower case with dashes replacing spaces (also known as "kebab case").
+NOTE: Sauce Labs requires that this parameter must be entered in lower-case letters with dashes replacing spaces (also known as "kebab case").
 For Example: "us-west-1" rather than "US WEST 1".

 Sauce Labs Browser-specific Options